Diego Rivera's Flower Carrier

 In the cesta de mimbre.

-Their fragrances fill my nostrils.
+Their fragrances fill my nostrils,

-And the unbearable become bearable:
+And the unbearable becomes bearable,

 Bringing relief to my aching back

-And sandaled feet.
+And sandal-shodden feet.

 How can I ask for more?

-When I return, the joy on my family’s faces,
+When I return, the joy on my family’s faces

-Provide the strength I require
+Provides the strength I require

 Until I am departed.